-The Company is committed to the protection of its assets against losses to fraud and corruption.
-It is working to make sure that the opportunity for fraud and corruption is reduced to the lowest possible level.
-It will be supported in this by the honest majority of people who oppose fraud.
+We are committed to the protection of our assets against losses to fraud and corruption.
+We are working to make sure that the opportunity for fraud and corruption is reduced to the lowest possible level.
+We will be supported in this by the honest majority of people who oppose fraud.

 • Taking a strategic approach to managing fraud risk;